Action-Driven Professional Development

 Many schools and districts report that special education students are underperforming compared to their general education peers.
 However, new research links more time spent in inclusive educational settings (aka, the “least restrictive environment”) to higher academic performance, better post-secondary outcomes, and more employment opportunities for students with disabilities.
 For special education to work, you have to start with the belief that all students deserve an excellent education and pair that steadfast belief with effective instruction.
-We can help you get there.
+We can help you get there with our special education professional development.

 At Action Driven Education, we give districts, schools, and teachers–both general and special education–the tools they need to design a high-expectation individualized education for every student with special needs that fits within their unique classrooms.
 Our professional development helps shape the mindset of teachers and provides them with specific actions they can do to improve student achievement.